Things to do in Poland

 Main Market Square (Rynek Glówny)

-Dating from 1257, the Central Market Square was one of the largest squares in medieval Europe and remains the social heart of Krakow.
-Surrounded by historic buildings, museums, and…
+Dating back to 1257, the Central Market Square was once one of the largest squares in medieval Europe and remains the vibrant heart of Krakow.
+Surrounded by historic buildings, mus…

 Main Market Square (Rynek Glówny)